-Personal growth is the process of building upon yourself to become more talented, more skillful, more fulfilled, etc. It’s when personal development becomes a journey of self-acceptance that we get into trouble.
+Personal growth is the process of building upon yourself to become more talented, more skillful, more fulfilled, etc. It’s when personal development becomes a method of fighting for self-acceptance that we get into trouble.

-When our goals become milestones for self-respect—that is when our self-improvement efforts become dangerous.
+When our goals become milestones for self-respect—that’s when our self-improvement efforts become dangerous.

-Our self-sabotaging behaviours thrive inside of that self-hating vacuum where we wait to be good enough for ourselves.
+Our self-sabotaging behaviours thrive inside that self-hating vacuum where we wait to be good enough, wait to be perfect..

 She knows she has a few extra pounds on her.
 In fact, she’s hyper-aware of it.
-Every day, Sandra looks at herself in the mirror and takes a mental inventory of flaw, feeling increasingly more horrible each time.
-What if, she thinks, my husband leaves me for a thinner woman?
-What if I always feel this way looking at myself?
+Every day, Sandra looks at herself in the mirror and takes a mental inventory of her flaws, feeling increasingly more horrible each time.
+She thinks, what if my husband leaves me for a thinner woman?
+What if I never look any better?
 What if I die looking like this?

-She begins to feel compulsions to eat foods that she knows aren’t allowed on her diet.
+She begins to crave foods that aren’t allowed on her new diet.
 She can’t help but fall into those compulsions.
 It’s like she’s being tempted by the devil.
-She finds herself eating cake and then finds herself hating herself for eating cake.
+She eats cake.
+Then she hates herself for eating cake.

 As time goes on, Sandra feels more and more like there’s something wrong with her, something inherently flawed that keeps her from the body she wants.
 In the interim, her husband feels ignored and unloved as she obsesses about herself.
 He distances away from her.
 She thinks he’s distant because of her weight.
 Sandra’s life continues to struggle between forced self-improvement and blind self-destruction.

 Tina knows she has a few extra pounds on her.
 Lately, she’s been slacking on eating well and exercising.
-When she thinks about this, she knows that it’s been hectic lately in her house with all of her commitments.
+She admits that her life has been hectic lately.
 She knows that, when she gets overloaded, she tends to neglect her health.

 Tina decides to declutter her life.
 She knows that she will be compelled to be good to herself if she clears some space around her.
-Tina trusts that her natural state is to be kind to her body and, if she’s not being kind to her body, that’s a signal that something else is wrong.
+Tina trusts that her natural state is to be kind to her body and that her self-neglect is a signal of something else going wrong.

-Tina re-arranges some of her work priorities, asks her husband for help, and reaches out to her friends.
-She joins a Pilates studio, because that’s a kind of exercise she enjoys, and searches around for healthier recipes for foods that she loves.
-She doesn’t push anything away from herself and she doesn’t force herself to do anything.
+Tina rearranges some of her work priorities, asks her husband for help, and reaches out to her friends.
+She joins a Pilates studio because that’s a kind of exercise she enjoys.
+She searches Pinterest for healthier recipes of foods she loves.
+She doesn’t push anything away from herself, and she doesn’t force herself to do anything.
 Every step along the way, she checks in with how she feels about the changes she’s making.

 With her new routines, Tina feels more energetic after each Pilates class and each meal.
-She listens to her body and allows herself to skip classes when she’s not feeling great and she’ll eat cake if she finds herself craving it because, after all, you only live once.
+She listens to her body and allows herself to skip classes when she’s not feeling great.
+If she craves cake, she eats it.
+After all, she thinks, you only live once.